 • Contractual requirements

 To apply for Eligible Customer status, the consumers must prove to the commission that they have executed the following contracts:

 4. Execute a bilateral agreement with the distribution licensee for the construction, installation and operation of a distribution system to be used for the supply to the customer.
-The bilateral agreement may also involve the local DISCO as SUPPLIER OF LAST RESORT
+The bilateral agreement may also involve the local DISCO as a SUPPLIER OF LAST RESORT.

 5. To execute other agreements as may be prescribed by the commission.

 Applicants shall post a Letter of Credit or Bank Guarantee in favour of the Market Operator in accordance with the Market Rules to cover Market administration charges, TUoS charges and other charges as may be approved by the Commission.

 As a holder of Eligible customer status, the eligible customer has certain rights which may include:

 • Access to transmission and distribution network among others.

 Those rights, however, are not without some obligations attached to them especially when it applies to their relationship with the Supplier or GENCO in this case.

 • Comply with the requirements for off-take on contracted quantities at peak capacity at each connection period